UtrechtUniversity/campylobacter-crisprscape/README.md

 - [ ] Rewrite 'Problems encountered' into a rationale for our tool selection (as separate document)

+- [ ] Write detailed and technical step-by-step description of the workflow

+    - [ ] While reviewing the workflow, remove unnecessary pieces and clean-up where possible

+- [ ] Setup MkDocs-powered documentation (at least locally, integrate with GitHub pages later)

 (_Note to self: Add to this list when other ideas come to mind!_)

 ## Workflow description